-I’ve blogged about blogging many times, comparing the way it impacts my own business marketing efforts to the way it will benefit job seekers’ personal and career marketing.
+I’ve blogged about blogging many times over the years.
+Often, I’ve compared the way it impacts my own business marketing efforts, to the way it will similarly benefit executive job seekers.

-In fact, if you’re at the top executive level, you should be blogging in some way – whether on your own blog . . . or guest blogging/article writing . . . or commenting on blogs your target employers’ hiring decision makers are reading.
+In fact, if you’re at the top executive level, you should be blogging in some way:

-The wider your visibility online, the more likely you are to be found by executive recruiters and hiring decision makers sourcing and assessing talent through social recruiting.
+The wider your visibility online, the more likely you are to be found by people sourcing and assessing talent through social recruiting.

-Blogging, if done well, makes you smarter, thus an even more valuable potential asset to the companies and organizations you’re targeting.
+Blogging, if done well, makes you smarter, therefore an even more valuable potential asset to the companies and organizations you’re targeting.

-Through my own 6+ years of blogging, I’ve learned so much more about my areas of expertise than I ever could have without blogging.
+Through my own 10+ years of blogging, I’ve learned so much more about my field than I ever could have without blogging.

-To keep my content fresh and interesting, I’ve been forced to research and learn about industry leaders, better ways to use social media, and new methods and strategies to help my clients better position themselves as good-fit candidates.
+To keep my content fresh and interesting, I’ve been forced to do considerable research.
+I need to stay up to date on various trends, better ways to use social media, new job search methods and strategies, and other things to help my clients better position themselves as good-fit candidates.

 I’ve become smarter about executive job search, personal branding, online visibility, social media, networking, and so much more.

 Likewise, job seekers who blog well become smarter about their target employers and their industries, and are better prepared to speak intelligently about these things when they network and interview.

 And, of course, since blogging is writing, it helps improve your communication skills.